rozek/appstudio-live-reload/README.md

 npm install --save appstudio-live-reload
 ```

-You may then start a "live-reload"-capable web server using
+You may then start web and monitoring server using

 ```
 npx appstudio-live-reload
 ```

-From then on, every deployment of your project (into a local folder) will be detected and any connected browser instructed to update or reload the application.
+From then on, every local deployment of your project (and any changes made by external tools) will be detected and any connected browser instructed to update or reload the application.
 Simply navigate to

 ```
 https://localhost:34567